-You buy a couple of bird feeders.
-You load ‘em and hang ‘em up, before kicking back with a cold one and waiting for the birds to show up.
+You buy a couple of bird feeders, load ‘em and hang ‘em up.
+Then, you kick back with a cold one and wait for the birds to show up.

 Any minute now…any…minute…

-But while you may get a handful of inquisitive avians, most of the attention seems to be coming from an entirely different type of critter: the ubiquitous grey squirrel.
+But while you may get a handful of inquisitive avians, most of the attention seems to be coming from an entirely different type of critter: the squirrel.

-The grey squirrel is an infamous adversary to those trying to feed local birds, and they can lead to plenty of frustration when they identify an easy food source like your feeders.
+Squirrels are infamous adversaries to those trying to feed local birds, and they can lead to plenty of frustration when they identify an easy food source like your feeders.

 Bird Seed Is for the Birds!
 Six Squirrel-Stopping Solutions

-You need to know a little about grey squirrels (including some of the reasons you really don’t want to feed them), but we’ll do so in a bit.
+You need to know a little about squirrels — including some of the reasons you really don’t want to feed them — but we’ll get to that in a bit.

-To start, I’m just going to jump in and share six of the best ways to prevent squirrels from consuming your bird seed.
+To start, we’re just going to jump in and share six of the best ways to prevent squirrels from stealing your bird seed.
 As you’ll see, some work better than others, but every circumstance is different; something that thwarts the squirrels in your backyard may not even slow them down in another yard.